 Amazingly, California still has some of the best AR-15 offerings in the industry with companies like Houlding Precision Firearms, and Franklin Armory.
-There are firearms manufacturers like Weatherby (Mark V products), and even ammunition companies like Bishop Ammunition Manufacturing and the Load-X Ammunition Co. here “under the wire”.
-If we look at all other industries in the U.S., few have can claim "100 percent US-made", using American labor, US design and 100 percent American-made parts.
-Most US gun manufacturers can...and Alpha Shooting Sports can.
+There are firearms manufacturers like Weatherby (Mark V products) and even ammunition companies like Bishop Ammunition Manufacturing and Load-X Ammunition Company here “under the wire”.
+If we look at all other industries in the United States, few have can stamp 100% US made, using American labor, US design and 100% American made parts.
+Most US gun manufacturers can.
+Alpha Shooting Sports can.

 I’m going to talk about the hand guard/free float system in a second, but I have to insert my comments here: I get to handle and shoot dozens of AR-15 systems a year.
 No one has a hand guard as modular, comfortable and shootable as this one.
 The Alpha Shooting Sports KM13 rail may be the best I’ve seen for a patrol upper.

 Alpha Shooting Sports uses a 1/10 16” barrel for this upper.
 They use a melonite process for barrels, rather than chrome lining.
 Melonite has similar (usually better) wear resistance and lubricant qualities as chrome, but it affects the entire barrel, where chrome is only in the lining.
 I like melonite because it does not change the dimensions of the bore after treatment.

 My barrel came with an AAC (Advanced Armament Corp.)
 Blackout 51T flash hider.
 This is a three prong tapered unit with a ratchet mount, which means it is suppressor ready.

 Ever since the AR-15 platform was adopted by the American Military, the two schools of thought have existed.
 One centers around the 5.56 AR-15 cartridge, the other around the AK-47.
 The former is fired from the platform that is the symbol of worldwide freedom, the latter does not have the same association.